I used to hate how I looked.

 I walked into my first therapy session on November 19, 2019.

 My therapist specialized in body image and self-worth issues, mostly for women.
-But I thought this problem was universal and the lessons would probably apply over.
+But I thought this problem was universal and the lessons would probably apply.

 We feel each other out for the first half of the session and so far, I think she's pretty awesome.
-We get to the topic around body image and dig in.
+We get to the topic of body image and dug in.